-2. SPF's Confirmation of IRG's Conclusions.
+2. Confirmation of IRG's Conclusions.

 a.
 Timeframes.
-As described in the First Compliance Report, after the Quarterly Reports have been submitted to me, the SPF reviews the IRG's conclusions regarding whether Servicer has Passed or Failed Metrics that are subject to testing in any quarter.
-Similar to previous test periods, the SPF obtained remote access to the IRG's Work Papers via Servicer's hosted technology environment to perform its confirmatory testing for Test Period 3 and Test Period 4, which commenced on May 20, 2013 and August 15, 2013, respectively.
-During its on-site visits and at other times, the SPF conducted interviews of the IRG's management team, participated in discussions with other IRG personnel, as needed, and obtained documentation from the IRG identifying and explaining the system platforms in the SOR utilized for each of the Metrics tested.
+As described in Prior Compliance Reports, after the Quarterly Reports have been submitted to me, the SPF reviews the IRG's conclusions regarding whether Servicer has any Potential Violations for any of the Metrics that are subject to testing in the quarters.
+Similar to previous test periods, the SPF obtained remote access to the IRG's Work Papers via Servicer's hosted technology environment to perform its confirmatory testing for Test Periods 5 and 6.
+In addition, the SPF conducted interviews of the IRG's management team, participated in discussions with other IRG and Servicer personnel, as needed, and obtained documentation from the IRG identifying and explaining the system platforms in the SOR utilized for each of the Metrics tested.

 b.
 Work Papers.
 The SPF's confirmatory testing is conducted through a review of the Work Papers.
-As described in further detail in the First Compliance Report, the Work Papers reviewed by the SPF for each test period consist of analyses and other evidence to support the IRG's findings and conclusions, including borrower account documents and screen shots and other documentation from the SOR.
-Similar to previous test periods for each Metric tested, the SPF reviewed evidence provided by the IRG for each loan selected by the SPF for review, or policies and procedures in place.
+As described in Prior Compliance Reports, the Work Papers reviewed by the SPF for each test period consist of analyses and other evidence to support the IRG's findings and conclusions, including borrower account documents and screen shots and other documentation from the SOR.
+Similar to previous test periods for each Metric tested, the SPF reviewed evidence provided by the IRG for each loan selected by the SPF for review, or policies and procedures Servicer had in place.
 Based on the SPF's independent review of each loan or policies and procedures, the SPF determined whether it concurred with the IRG's conclusions regarding Servicer's compliance with the Servicing Standards for each Metric tested.
 While performing its testing procedures, the SPF had ongoing discussions with the IRG to obtain clarification and additional documentation, as needed.

 c.
-Confirmatory Testing on Sub-Samples and Selection.
+Testing of Sub-Samples and Selection.
 To confirm the adequacy of the testing and conclusions reached by the IRG, the SPF performed confirmatory testing on sub-samples of items tested by the IRG.
-Consistent with the procedures described in the First Compliance Report, the SPF determined the appropriate size of the sub-samples for loan-level testing and followed the same sub-sample selection methodology for Test Period 3 and Test Period 4 as it did in previous test periods.
-In so doing, the SPF was able to confirm that the work of the IRG was accurate and complete in all material respects by re-performing the test work conducted by the IRG, including review of the documents and other information considered by the IRG in reaching its overall metric testing conclusions.
-In addition, the SPF confirmed the appropriateness of the sample sizes chosen by the IRG by recalculating the sample sizes for each of the Loan Testing Populations for Metrics subject to loan-level testing.
+Consistent with the procedures described in Prior Compliance Reports, the SPF determined the appropriate size of the sub-samples for loan-level testing and followed the same sub-sample selection methodology for Test Periods 5 and 6 as it did in previous test periods.
+In so doing, the SPF was able to confirm that the work of the IRG was accurate and complete in all material respects by re-performing the test work conducted by the IRG, including review of the documents and other information considered by the IRG in reaching its overall Metric testing conclusions.
+In addition, the SPF confirmed the appropriateness of the sample sizes determined by the IRG by recalculating the sample sizes for each of the Loan Testing Populations for Metrics subject to loan-level testing in each of the relevant test periods.

-Based on the procedures performed by the IRG and the SPF, as outlined in this Report and in more detail in the First Compliance Report, the total number of loans tested by the IRG and the total number of loans on which the SPF performed confirmatory testing are set out in Table 3, as follows:
+Based on the procedures performed by the IRG and the SPF, as outlined in this Report and in more detail in Prior Compliance Reports, the total number of loans tested by the IRG and the total number of loans on which the SPF performed confirmatory testing are set out in Table 3, as follows: